-- (a) goals and objectives for improved student learning; - (b) educational strategies and activities specifically designed to achieve these goals, including professional learning of administrative and instructional staff; - (c) strategies and support systems to ensure the school maintains a learning and social environment that is safe, orderly, civil, and positive, learning environment which is and equitable, anti-racist, culturally responsive, anti-discriminatory, inclusive, and free from harassment, hazing and bullying; and - (d) required technical assistance from the Vermont Agency of Education as appropriate or determined by law.
+- (a) goals and objectives for improved student learning; - (b) educational strategies and activities specifically designed to achieve these goals, including professional learning of administrative and instructional staff; - (c) strategies and support systems to ensure the school maintains a learning and social environment that is safe, orderly, civil, and positive, learning environment which is and equitable, anti-racist, culturally responsive, anti-discriminatory, inclusive, and free from harassment, hazing and bullying; and - (d) required technical assistance from the Agency as appropriate or determined by law.

-The governing board of each supervisory union, supervisory district, school district and independent school An SU/SD's school board shall approve the Plan annually.
+An SU/SD's school board.
+The supervisory union or supervisory district shall approve the Plan annually.